cloudcreativity/ddd-modules/docs/guide/domain/entities.md

 }
 ```

-The `AggregateInterface` extends the `EntityInterface` - there is no additional functionality.
+The aggregate interface extends the entity interface - there is no additional functionality.
 It is used to indicate
 that the entity is the root of an aggregate.
 In the example, the `Attendee` aggregate root has a `ListOfTickets`,
 which is a value object that holds a list of `Ticket` entities.